raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 ## Put it all in a box!

 Congratulations on making your Sweet Shop Reaction Game.
-If you have time why not make and decorate a box to put the Raspberry Pi and cables into?
+If you have time, why not make and decorate a box to put the Raspberry Pi and cables into?

 ## What's next?
 - Can you add user input to your scratch program to find out the name of the player?